waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Item sprites (POKE_BALL) and COUNTER tiles are impassable.
 Path to adjacent FLOOR tile to interact.
 - Markers are metadata and do NOT have collision.
 - Always verify foundation assumptions before pursuing complex strategies.
+- The map is divided by a wall at column 15; cross at Row 12 or 13.
+- To reach the boss door, go around the Row 11-13 barrier via column 3.